 Today, all 50 states and the District of Columbia have cottage food programs, which allow residents to sell baked goods and other shelf-stable, non-potentially hazardous foods directly to consumers.

-Unlike Utah, California requires cities and counties that expressly opted in and passed ordinances authorizing MHKOs.
-As of September 2021, MHKO permits are available in the following:
+However, California requires cities and counties that expressly opted in and passed ordinances authorizing “microenterprise home kitchen operations.”
+As of March 2022, MEHKO permits are available in the following:

 - Alameda County